CodyNicholson/Frontend_Web_Development_Notes/Intro_to_HTML_and_CSS/cssSelectors.md

-CSS Selectors:
+#CSS Selectors

 Id selector: #idName

 Class selector: .className

-// Classes are more useful than id's because they are supported in every browser
+Classes are more useful than id's because they are supported in every browser

-// You can add multiple classes to the same web element as long as you separate them by a space, example: class="classOne classTwo"
+You can add multiple classes to the same web element as long as you separate them by a space, example: class="classOne classTwo"

+-

 Tag selector: img, p, div, body, html, a, span, h1, h2
 // This is best for changing properties unique to every element of a certain tag